tc39/proposal-record-tuple/tutorial/en.md

 }); // => false
 ```

-As we can see, records get matched by value instead of by identity as seen with the `milesCard`.
+As we can see, records are compared by value instead of by identity as seen with the `milesCard`.

 ## Introduction, looking back!